38 Deals for Furloughed, Laid-Off Feds in Northern VA

 Northern Virginia Community College (NOVA)

 This local school launched on March 12 the NOVA New Employment, Exploration and Transition (NOVAnext), a comprehensive effort to help recently unemployed federal workers and contractors transition to their next careers.
 NOVA is committing up to $1 million in scholarship aid to allow approved participants to enroll in one of 14 courses at no charge and access NOVA-sponsored online workshops on resume-writing and job search techniques.
-Students can earn industry-recognized certifications in high-demand fields such as information technology, program management and human resources.
+Students can earn certifications in fields such as information technology, program management and human resources.
 To be eligible, federal workers and contractors must have been laid off on or after Feb.
-1, 2025, reside within the NOVA service area, meet a residency requirement and fill out an online application, which will be reviewed by Virginia Career Works. // Check the website for locations.
+1, 2025, reside within the NoVa service area, meet a residency requirement and fill out an online application.
+Check the website for locations.

 Resource Tuesdays at Refraction Innovation Hub

 With a goal of supporting early-stage tech startups and entrepreneurs, this organization has a free weekly co-working and support program designed to help professionals in career transition.
-Use a workspace with free Wi-Fi and stocked kitchens, get career advice, and learn the details you need start a new business every Tuesday. // 7950 Jones Branch Drive, McLean
+Use a workspace with free Wi-Fi and stocked kitchens, get career advice, and learn the details you need start a new business every Tuesday.
+7950 Jones Branch Drive, McLean

 Roda